 The FSF has been granted Listing with a 'Non-Standard' ("NS") designation.
 This designation was granted because of the unique governance arrangements and unit holder restrictions.
 For further information, please see a copy of the waiver under Documents on FSF's homepage on nzx.com.

-The following information was extracted from Fonterra Shareholders' Fund's half year results, released 21 March 2024:
+The following information was extracted from Fonterra Shareholders’ Fund annual report, released on 25 September 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.